 Aqua, Aloe Barbadensis Leaf Juice*, Cocamidopropyl Betaine, Sodium Coco-Sulfate, Sodium Lauroyl Methyl Isethionate, Glycerin, Hamamelis Viriginia (Witch Hazel) Water, Alcohol, Sodium Lauryl Glucose Carboxylate, Lauryl Glucoside, Decyl Glucoside, Dehydroacetic Acid, Benzyl Alcohol, Sodium Chloride, Parfum, Hydroxypropyltrimonium Honey, Niacinamide, Calcium Pantothenate, Sodium Ascorbyl Phosphate, Tocopheryl Acetate, Pyridoxine HCL, Maltodextrin, Sodium Starch Octenylsuccinate, Silica, Citrus Nobilis (Mandarin) Peel Oil*, Rosa Damascena (Rose) Extract*, Hydroxypropyltrimonium Hydrolyzed Wheat Protein, Potassium Lauroyl Wheat Amino Acids, Potassium Sorbate, Sodium Benzoate, Citric Acid, Linalool, Limonene. * certified as organically grown

-DGJ Organics Hairjuice Clarifying Shampoo is really affordable and it’s sold in a 250ml bottle which costs less than £10.
+DGJ Organics Hairjuice Clarifying Shampoo is really affordable and it’s sold in a 250ml bottle.

-I found Hairjuice Clarifiying Conditioner (the same size and price as shampoo) had less pleasant smell and I am not sure why, but what mattered to me more was the results.
+I found Hairjuice Clarifying Conditioner (the same size and price as shampoo) had a less pleasant smell and I am not sure why, but what mattered to me more was the results.
 It is white in colour as you can see in the picture below.

 The conditioner contains exactly the same essential oils and organic ingredients as the clarifying shampoo only that the list of all of the ingredients is slightly less lengthy.